Table of contents

 WATERPROOF/BREATHABLE MEMBRANE (MIDDLE)

-The waterproof and breathable middle layer is composed of microscopic pores which allow water vapor (sweat and condensation) to get out, but preventing any liquid water (rain) from getting in.
-To be honest, the term “waterproof and breathable” is a stretch, but it’s the best technology we currently have.
+The waterproof and breathable middle layer is composed of microscopic pores which are large enough to allow water vapor (sweat and condensation) to escape, but small enough to prevent any liquid water (rain) from getting in.
+If we’re being honest, calling rain gear “breathable” is a stretch, but it’s the best technology we currently have.

 FACE FABRIC (OUTER)

 The outer fabric layer is usually made of polyester or nylon and treated with Durable Water Repellent (DWR).
 The DWR chemical bond is what causes water to bead up and run off your coat.
-Every new coat comes with a strong factory sealing of DWR, which is when your coat will perform its best.
+Every new coat comes with a factory-applied DWR.

 WEARING DOWN

-Over time, sweat, grime, and particles from the air wear down the DWR chemical bond on the outside of your jacket.
+Over time, sweat, grime, and solid particles in the air degrade the DWR bond on the outside of your jacket.
 Eventually the DWR will be rendered totally useless and your jacket will fully “wet out.”
-The main problem with wetting out is that the middle layer of your raincoat can’t breathe when the outer layer is soaked through.
-When moisture can’t escape, you’ll end up getting soaked from the inside out, due to condensation and sweat.
+Note that this does not mean rain water is getting into your jacket.
+The main problem with wetting out is that the middle layer of your raincoat can’t breathe.
+Essentially, the pores of your rain jacket are clogged when it gets wet.
+When your sweat can’t escape, you end up getting damp from the inside out due to condensation build up.

 How Often Should I Wash?